apache/gravitino/docs/docker-image-details.md

 Changelog

 - apache/gravitino-ci:doris-0.1.5 (Switch to Apache official DockerHub repository)
-  - Use `datastrato/gravitino-ci-doris:0.1.5` Dockerfile to rebuild the image.
+  - Use Gravitino release 0.6.0 Dockerfile to build the image.

 - datastrato/gravitino-ci-doris:0.1.5
   - Remove the chmod command in the Dockerfile to decrease the size of the Docker image.